 Any concerns for sepsis and you need to have a have low threshold for doing a full septic screen (blood, urine and CSF cultures) and commencing appropriate IV antibiotics.
 If in doubt, you can get advice from the paediatric team.
 Remember that newborns can have very vague features of sepsis and may not mount a fever or much of an inflammatory response on their bloods.
 Be concerned if anything is amiss with their feeding, sleeping, general handling or appearance.

-Just as an aside, NICE has updated their guideline this year and it recommends the use of a bilirubinometer in the first instance rather than blood tests, if one is available.
+NICE has updated their guideline and it recommends the use of a bilirubinometer in the first instance rather than blood tests, if one is available.
+This is not accurate for babies <24 hours so it should not be used in that instance.
 This is great for use on the postnatal wards where they are doing hundreds of bili checks, but most EDs might not have one of these, as we have relatively fewer cases.
 So a heelprick it is!
 If you do have access to a bilirubinometer device then check out the NICE guidance for when to use it and when it is contra-indicated.
 This video shows how to use one.

 Get the bloods done early and be warned that they clot very easily, largely because newborn babies have such a high haematocit, but potential poor feeding and poor perfusion also doesn’t help.
 If possible, get someone experienced to do the heel prick.
 Once the bloods are back you need to download a gestation specific bilirubin chart and plot the bilirubin at the appropriate time from birth (this is when you need an accurate time and date of birth from the parents).